ThePhD/sol2/docs/source/api/state.rst

 	void script(const std::string& code);
 	void script_file(const std::string& filename);

 These functions run the desired blob of either code that is in a string, or code that comes from a filename, on the ``lua_State*``.
+It will not run isolated: any scripts or code run will affect code in other states as well: code ran in this fashion is not isolated.

 .. code-block:: cpp
 	:caption: function: global table / registry table